Totopolis/monik.cpp/README.md

     cmake ..
     make

-To build the library with remote logging use one on these commands:
+To build the library with remote logging use one of these commands:

 * win_setup/deploy.bat
 * win_setup/deploy.bat Debug